Skip to content

 The Mail Preference Service Post Image

-You can reduce the amount of unsolicited (junk) mail you recieve by contacting the mail preference service to remove you name and address from their direct mailing lists.
+You can reduce the amount of unwanted junk mail you recieve by using the mail preference service to remove you name and address from their direct mailing lists.

 Mailing Preference Service (MPS)